-- Promote and raise awareness of volunteering within Monmouthshire supporting the www.volunteering- wales.net database of opportunities in Wales. - Increase the level and quality of training opportunities for Volunteers in Monmouthshire in partnership with Monmouthshire's Training Offer. - Support and inform volunteer development within Monmouthshire. - Indicate opportunities and restrictions which influence the work of the volunteer programme. - Reflect best practice as identified by Investing in Volunteers Standards. - Scope opportunities and new ways of engaging volunteer support.
+- Promote and raise awareness of volunteering within Monmouthshire supporting the www.volunteering-wales.net database of opportunities in Wales. - Increase the level and quality of training opportunities for Volunteers in Monmouthshire in partnership approach. - Support and inform volunteer development within Monmouthshire. - Indicate opportunities and restrictions which influence the work of the volunteer programme. - Reflect best practice as identified by Investing in Volunteers Standards. - Scope opportunities and new ways of engaging volunteer support.

 In aiming to fulfil this plan Monmouthshire ACTS will work collaboratively with Elected Members, Senior Leadership Team, Managers, Volunteers, Staff, cross sector partner organisations and Trade Union Representatives through a collaborative partnership approach.
+Monmouthshire County Council Voluntaering Strategy Page 1 20